 During the outbreak, some office staff may be reassigned to field inspections and site visits, as needed, in low-risk areas where individual contact can be limited.

-DNREC is canceling in-person meetings and events of 10 or more people.
+DNREC has canceled most in-person group meetings and events through June 30.
 Cancellations are posted on the DNREC events calendar.
-Cancellations are posted generally two weeks in advance of planned meetings.

 All DNREC public hearings will be virtual hearings until further notice.
 DNREC hearings will continue to be as transparent and accessible to the public as possible, given public health concerns.
 The new approach will ensure that the public continues to hear all details about the subjects of all DNREC hearings.